-ASM Topic: Module 05 Systems

-Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
+ASM Objective: 02.04 While microscopic eukaryotes (for example, fungi, protozoa, and algae) carry out some of the same processes as bacteria, many of the cellular properties are fundamentally different.
+ASM Objective: 05.04 Microorganisms, cellular and viral, can interact with both human and nonhuman hosts in beneficial, neutral or detrimental ways.
+ASM Topic: Module 02 Structure and Function ASM Topic: Module 05 Systems Learning Outcome: 01.01 Define microbiology and microorganisms, and identify the major organisms included in the science of microbiology.
 Learning Outcome: 01.07 Review the roles of microorganisms as parasites and pathogens that cause infection and disease.
-Section: 01.01

 Topic: Helminths

-- 23. All of the following pertain to photosynthesis, except - A. it occurs only in members of the kingdom Plantae. - B. carbon dioxide is converted to organic material. - C. it contributes to the oxygen content in the atmosphere. - D. it is fueled by light. - E. it is important to each ecosystem's flow of energy and food.
+23. All of the following pertain to photosynthesis, except

+A. it occurs only in members of the kingdom Plantae.

+- B. carbon dioxide is converted to organic material. - C. it contributes to the oxygen content in the atmosphere. - D. it is fueled by light. - E. it is important to each ecosystem's flow of energy and food.